 I arrived at night at Mallorca’s Palma airport, one of the busiest in Europe, and was intrigued right away by the amount of ads in German – not in Spanish, the language of the land.

-“The Germans own Mallorca, they buy everything they can”, explained my French friend Margot, who has a vacation home there and was waiting for me at the arrival gate.
-“But they keep to themselves, they don’t mingle much”, she added.
+“The Germans own Mallorca, they buy everything they can,” explained my French friend Margot, who has a vacation home there and was waiting for me at the arrival gate.
+“But they keep to themselves, they don’t mingle much,” she added.

 Next morning, opening my bedroom window in my friend’s small but well-appointed apartment by the beach, I was blinded by the intensity of the sun over the Mediterranean, shining as in an explosion of light.
-“So this is what people come to Malloca for”, I thought.
+“So this is what people come to Malloca for,” I thought.

 Palma de Mallorca

-There’s a lot for Palma, not only great beaches.
+Palma has a lot going for it, not only great beaches.
 The greatest landmark is its Gothic cathedral, a massive structure of 7,000 m2 built on the site of a former mosque and completed in the 17th century.
-Going inside, one is left awestruck by the sheer dimensions of its nave, not to mention the rich ornaments and historic spots.
+Once inside, one is left awestruck by the sheer dimensions of its nave, not to mention the rich ornaments and historic spots.

 The West Coast – Sóller, Valldemossa, Deià, Port d’Andratx

 Once we reached Sóller main square, we found it busy with trucks and crews of people screaming at each other while moving heavy filming equipment.
-Easy to see why the place would be perfect for a period movie – things don’t seem to have changed there for a long time: quaint houses sit on each side of an old church next to the town hall, bars and restaurants with tables on the sidewalk face a center square with a monument.
+Easy to see why the place would be perfect for a period movie – things don’t seem to have changed there for a long time: quaint houses sit on each side of an old church next to the town hall, bars and restaurants with tables on the sidewalk face a central square with a monument.
 We found the place Margot was looking for, got a table and ordered coffee.
-I left her with her memories and just sat there, basking in the winter sun with eyes closed, suddenly overcome by a strong desire to stay there forever, never leave.
+I left her with her memories and just sat there, basking in the winter sun with eyes closed, suddenly overcome by a strong desire to stay there forever.
 Life couldn’t possibly get any better.

-Valldemossa may have been new to me, but it’s part of the Unesco World Heritage sites, its beauty famous in Europe for centuries.
+Valldemossa may have been new to me, but it’s an Unesco World Heritage site, its beauty famous in Europe for centuries.
 Polish composer Frederic Chopin and his mistress George Sand lived there in 1839, while he recovered from tuberculosis (the high altitude and fresh air supposedly perform miracles).
 Archduke Louis of Austria bought properties around town, in the late 19th-century, and was a resident for long periods of time.
 Today’s A-list part-time residents include celebrities like actor Michael Douglas and wife Catherine Zeta-Jones, tennis star Raphael Nadal, king Felipe and queen Letizia of Spain, actor Pierce Brosnan, model Claudia Schiffer, Sir Richard Branson and many others.
 Looking at the ads of a real-estate agency on main street, I didn’t see anything for less than 500,000 EUR ($566,000).
-And if I had found that kind of ‘change’ ito spare, I probably would have bought a property right on the spot!
+And if I had that kind of ‘change’ to spare, I probably would have bought a property right on the spot!
 Maybe next time…